Pablo Melgar

-Pablo Sebastián Melgar Torino (born January 14, 1980) is a retired Guatemalan-Chilean football defender.
+Pablo Sebastián Melgar Torino (born 14 January 1980) is a Guatemalan-Chilean former professional footballer who played as a centre-back.

 Club career

 Before playing in Chile, Melgar played for local clubs Deportivo Zacapa, Antigua GFC, Aurora F.C., and Municipal, the latter from 2004 to 2007, during which time the club won five league titles in a row.
 He then left Municipal for Antofagasta but decided not to return to Chile after finding it hard to play football outside the capital, Santiago de Chile.
 After a stint with USAC, Melgar returned to Municipal for the Apertura 2010 season.

 International career

-Melgar has been a regular on the Guatemala national team, for which he has competed at the youth, Olympic, and full international levels.
+Melgar was a regular on the Guatemala national team, for which he competed at the youth, Olympic, and full international levels.
 Tournaments in which he partaked include the under-17 and under-20 World Cup qualifying, the 1999 Pan American Games, the 2000 Olympic tournament qualifying and the Central American Games of 2002.

-He made his senior debut in a January 2002 friendly match against Cuba and has earned a total of 56 caps (including a non official game against Argentina), scoring 1 goal.
-He has represented his country in 16 FIFA World Cup qualification matches and played at the 2003 UNCAF Nations Cup and the 2005 and 2007 CONCACAF Gold Cups.
+He made his senior debut in a January 2002 friendly match against Cuba and earned a total of 56 caps (including a non official game against Argentina), scoring 1 goal.
+He represented his country in 16 FIFA World Cup qualification matches and played at the 2003 UNCAF Nations Cup and the 2005 and 2007 CONCACAF Gold Cups.